seanbao/mnemonas/docs/security.en.md

 sudo ufw deny 9091/tcp comment "MnemoNAS dataplane HTTP"
 ```

+If you changed the Web backend port or dataplane ports, replace `8080/9090/9091` with the actual ports, and keep dataplane ports closed to public and untrusted networks.

 ### Public Access

 Do not expose MnemoNAS directly to the public internet.
 Put it behind HTTPS using Caddy, Nginx, Traefik, Cloudflare Tunnel, or another trusted reverse proxy.